Forgot Password

 • You’ll hike into isolated valleys and landscapes that few have the opportunity to see.

-• The excitement of climbing over the magnificent Kang La Pass at 5,240m will put hairs on your chest and reward you with breathtaking scenery of the mountains.
+• The excitement of climbing over the magnificent Kang La Pass at 5,240m will put hair on your chest and reward you with breathtaking scenery of the mountains.

-• You’ll see real Tibetan culture and traditions preserved for centuries.
+• You’ll see real Tibetan culture in Nepal and traditions preserved for centuries.

 • Your trek will carry you to vintage Buddhist monasteries and gompas, which will carry you back through time and induce you to get calm.

-• It is thrilling on a daily basis of the trek to spot blue sheep,woods and Himalayan birds in full colors.
+• It is thrilling daily on the trek to spot blue sheep, woods, and Himalayan birds in full color.

-• The suspension bridges at gorges which would make you heart beat thrillingly provide the adrenaline rush at the best conceivable way.
+• The suspension bridges at gorges, which would make your heart beat thrillingly, provide the adrenaline rush in the best conceivable way.

 • You will experience heavenly solitude and tranquility trekking with fewer tourists overwhelming the beaten tracks.